VortexxS2/tokungaku/README.md

 ## Features

 - Upload and display background images
+- Rotate background images in 90-degree increments
 - Piano-roll grid overlay (3 octaves, configurable columns)
-- Create, edit, move, and resize notes
+- Create, edit, move, and resize notes directly on the grid
 - Play back the created sequences
 - Adjustable BPM and time signature
 - Keyboard shortcuts for common operations
 - Export sequences as MIDI files
-- Save and load projects using local storage
+- Save and load projects using JSON files
 - Multiple instrument sounds (piano, synth, bass, guitar, violin, flute, drums, xylophone)
 - Customizable grid color and opacity
 - Visual playback position indicator

 ## Usage

-1. (Optional) Upload a background image.
+1. Upload a background image with the image upload button.
-1. Add notes by clicking on the grid.
+2. Add notes by clicking on the grid.
-1. Adjust note properties using the controls or keyboard shortcuts.
+3. Select, move, and resize notes directly on the grid.
-1. Play back the sequence with the play button or spacebar.
+4. Play back the sequence with the play button or spacebar.
+5. Clear all notes or create a new project as needed.
-1. Save your project to local storage.
+6. Export your project to save your work as a JSON file.
-1. Export MIDI to use in your DAW (Digital Audio Workstation).
+7. Export MIDI to use in your DAW (Digital Audio Workstation).

+### Mouse Actions

+- **Click**: Select or create note
+- **Drag**: Move note
+- **Right edge**: Resize note

-## Keyboard Shortcuts
+### Keyboard Shortcuts
 - **A**: Add note
 - **D**: Delete selected note
 - **W**: Increase note length
 - **S**: Decrease note length
 - **Arrow keys**: Move selected note
 - **Space**: Play/Stop
+- **R**: Rotate image

 ## Technical Details